Learning the Alphabet: 15 Ways to Help Your Child Master Letters

-Is your child showing an interest in learning the alphabet?
-Are you unsure of the best approach to help them become confident with letters?
+Is your child showing an interest in learning their ABCs?
+Are you unsure of the best approach to help them become confident with the letters in the alphabet?
 If so, you’ve come to the right place.

 Learning the alphabet is an essential Core Skill, one of the 5 C’s that help kids thrive in school and life at the heart of the Begin Approach to early learning.
 Core Skills like reading and spelling set kids up for greater success in school, and there are lots of ways parents can help teach them!